IBM/dbb/Templates/JenkinsPipeline/README.md

 The `Pipeline setup` stage within the [template](Jenkinsfile#L165) configures the subsequent stages, including flags used as conditions when stages and jobs are executed.
 Please review this stage.

-Please make yourself familiar with the [Git branching for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#characteristics-of-mainline-based-development-with-feature-branches) documentation, that this template is implementing.

 This template is implementing the recommended [Git branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev).
 If you haven't done yet, we recommend to get familiar with the concepts described in this documentation.

 ### Pipeline variables